Okpogho: Okpogho Youth General Assembly (OYGA)

-The Odo Society
+The Odo Traditional Society

 The Odo masquerade society is an ancient culture practiced by the people of Opkogho from the past to the present.
 Odo is not pertinent to the people of Okpogho as it is also practiced by most ancient kingdoms within the Udi and Ezeagu people.
 The Odo festival provides a heritage that sees every men and women of Okpogho unite under the umbrella of a rich culture during which the dead are believed to walk among the living, interceding and reuniting temporarily with their families.
 The initiation into the cult would see every young male of Okpogho undergo three(3) initiation stages namely: